About Laser & Refractive Surgery

 Laser eye surgery is typically suitable for adults aged 18 and over with stable vision prescriptions for at least a year.
 Patients should have healthy eyes free from conditions like severe dry eye, keratoconus, or uncontrolled diabetes.
 A comprehensive evaluation with an ophthalmologist will determine if laser eye surgery is best for you.
 Alternative Vision Correction Options Alternative options, such as implantable contact lenses (ICLs) or intraocular lenses, may be considered for individuals who are not suitable candidates for laser eye surgery.
 These procedures offer effective vision correction without altering the cornea.

-Phakic Implants (Implantable Contact Lenses)
+Phakic Intraocular Lenses (Implantable Lenses)

-Phakic Implants (Implantable Contact Lenses)
+Phakic Intraocular Lenses (Implantable Lenses)

-What are Implantable Contact Lenses?
+What are Implantable Lenses?

-Phakic Implants (Implantable Contact Lenses)
+Phakic Intraocular Lenses (Implantable Lenses)

-What are Implantable Contact Lenses?
+What are Implantable Lenses?

 Refractive Lens Exchange (RLE)